khan-yaseen/aave_brownie_py/README.md

 1. Deposit some ETH into Aave
-2. Borrow sokme asset with ETH collateral
+2. Borrow some asset with ETH (WETH) collateral
    1. Sell that borrowed asset.
 (Short selling)
 3. Repay everything back

 Testing: